peterjwest/git-pair/README.md

 ### git users

 This allows you to get or set git users.
-You can find out which users are configured using `git users`.
+You can find out which users are configured using:

+	git users

-You can set one or two users by providing their github emails as arguments: `git users email@example.com email2@example.com`.
+You can set one or two users by providing their github emails as arguments:

+	git users email@example.com email2@example.com

 Currently this only works with github accounts which have public email addresses, I plan to add an option for other users.